jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 - We recommend using AWS Server Migration Service (SMS) to migrate VMs from a vCenter environment to AWS.
 - SMS automates the migration process by replicating on-premises VMs incrementally and converting them to Amazon machine images (AMIs).
 - **You can continue using your on-premises VMs while migration is in progress.**
+- AWS SMS supports up to 16 TB volumes so you can use it to migrate the data volumes as well (**upto 16 TB**).

 If any of the following are true, you should consider using AWS SMS:
 - You are using vCenter 6.5 Server.